nartodono/Example-Game-Memory-Trainer/README.md

 > - It may **not** work for other versions of the game since those versions have not been tested yet.

 ---

+Want to try the trainer without building from source?
+Just head to the [Release](https://github.com/nartodono/Example-Game-Memory-Trainer/releases) page, download the latest pre-built trainer, and follow all instructions there.

+---

+> **Please read all information on the Release page before running the trainer.**

 ## Learning Section